For several years I’ve been asked these questions. So, in no particular order, here are my answers.

 Q. I’m an aspiring author.
 Will you read my story and tell me what you think?

 A. No, but thank you for asking.
-Between my writing, reading my critique partners’ pages, promoting, my family responsibilities etc, there just isn’t enough time in the day.
+Between my writing, promoting, my responsibilities etc, there just isn’t enough time in the day.
 My suggestion?
 Find one or two others who are interested in writing and team up.
-I found/have two of the world’s best critique partners this way.
-We’ve been together for nearly nine years now.
-Just make sure it’s the right mix of people.
-There is nothing worse than a BAD critique partner.
-Join up, set up some ground rules and have a test trial.
+Set up some ground rules and have a test trial.
 If it works, fantastic.
 If it doesn’t, move on until you find the right people.
 It’s business, not personal.